Responsive design is now the industry standard for web design. But it wasn’t always that way.

 Today, we’ll take a quick trip through time to 2014.
 We’ll dive deep into the design and launch of the world’s first responsive airline site.
 You’ll see every detail and decision that lead to one of the most influential web projects in the past couple years.
 The best practices still ring true today.

-Virgin America chose to partner with Work & Co, a new company of fewer than a dozen people at the time.
+Alaska Airlines chose to partner with Work & Co, a new company of fewer than a dozen people at the time.
 The results of their collaboration?

 Photo credit: Work & Co